Things to Know Before Moving to Minneapolis in 2024

 2. Minneapolis' Cost of Living

-Median rents around Minneapolis are $1,061 for a one-bedroom apartment and $1,388 for a two-bedroom.
-That's above the national average of $1,114 for a two-bedroom.
-However, rents are less expensive than comparable urban areas.
+Living in the Twin Cities is pretty affordable.
+According to our database, the cost of living in Minneapolis in the city is only 7% higher than the national average.
+Median rents around Minneapolis are $1,262 for a one-bedroom apartment and $1,634 for a two-bedroom.
+That's above the national average, but less expensive than comparable urban areas.

 You want to make sure you have the salary to enjoy Minneapolis’ nightlife and culture scene.
 If you're not sure what your salary should be to comfortably live in Minneapolis, you should consider following the 30% rule.
 The rule stipulates you should only spend 30% or less of your gross income on rent.
+If you're paying $1,262 for a one-bedroom, you should earn just over $50,000 a year before taxes.
+Of course, sharing an apartment with a few roommates will cut costs.

-3. Taxes are High in Minneapolis
+3. Taxes Are High in Minneapolis

 Locals don't love the taxes in Minnesota.
 The graduated income tax rate ranges from 5.35% to 9.85% and can impact your budget.